kpagels/ImageProcessing/README.md

 # ImageProcessing
-This git hub folder includes code for 5 different classifiers.
+This includes code for 5 different classifiers.
 The MNIST DATABASE need to be downloaded and put in the MNIST folder.
 They are too large to be uploaded on GITHUB.

 ```
 THE MNIST DATABASE of handwritten digits